Q: Why does The Frick Collection need to expand?

 Q: Where are you finding space for the new facilities?

 A central aspect of Selldorf Architect’s design is to recapture existing space in order to minimize new construction.
 We are repurposing nearly 60,000 square feet as part of this project, transforming basement and administrative spaces, as well as the service yard behind the library, into areas for education, exhibitions, and programming.
 This includes the creation of a formal passageway that unites the Frick’s collection and library for the first time, as well as a purpose-built auditorium that will be created mostly by transforming existing basement spaces currently being used for storage.
-Approximately 27,000 square feet of new construction is being added as part of this project.
+Approximately 27,000 square feet of new construction is being added as part of this project and with a net gain of 10% more space overall.

 Q: What is the expected project timeline?